 It is possible to fit all of these items in my carry-on roller bag.
-I think this carry-on suitcase we own is truly magic.
-It holds an amazing amount of stuff and complies with Southwest Airlines baggage limits (affiliate link: buy on Amazon).
+I think my Chester carry-on suitcase is truly magic.
+It holds an amazing amount of stuff and complies with most US airline baggage size requirements (affiliate link: buy on Chester Luggage website).
 Make sure to check the exact carry-on requirements for the airline you will be using to avoid last-minute issues at the gate.

 Entertainment for the plane such as books, magazines, phone, laptop, and headphones get added to my park bag which doubles as my personal item for the plane.
 Make sure you review my park bag packing to avoid forgetting important Disney park essentials.

 Pro tip: I place my bag with liquids inside my personal item park bag for easy access when going through security.
 Once I am done I then move the 3-1-1 bag into my roller bag.